-The Agency Technical Review (ATR) has been completed for the $\leq type of product >$ for $\leq project name and location >$.
+The Agency Technical Review (ATR) has been completed for the $\leq type of product >$ for $\leq project name and location >$ .
 The ATR was conducted as defined in the project's Review Plan to comply with the requirements of EC 1165-2-214.
 During the ATR, compliance with established policy principles and procedures, utilizing justified and valid assumptions, was verified.
 This included review of: assumptions, methods, procedures, and material used in analyses, alternatives evaluated, the appropriateness of data used and level obtained, and reasonableness of the results, including whether the product meets the customer's needs consistent with law and existing US Army Corps of Engineers policy.
 The ATR also assessed the District Quality Control (DQC) documentation and made the determination that the DQC activities employed appear to be appropriate and effective.
 All comments resulting from the ATR have been resolved and the comments have been closed in DrCheckssm.

 SIGNATURE

 Name Date

 ATR Team Leader

 Office Symbol/Company

 SIGNATURE

 Name Date

 Project Manager (home district)

 Office Symbol

 SIGNATURE

 Name Date

-Architect Engineer Project Manager 1
+Architect Engineer Project Manager

 Company, location

 SIGNATURE

 Name Date

 Review Management Office Representative (or

 Delegate)

 Office Symbol

-CERTIFICATION OF AGENCY TECHNICAL REVIEW
+CERTIFICATION OF AGE NCY TECHNICAL REVIEW

-Significant concerns and the explanation of the resolution are a their resolution . is follows: Describe the major technical concerns and
+Significant concerns and the explanation of the resolution their resolution . are as follows: Describe the major technical concerns and

-As noted above, all concerns resulting from the ATR of the pro- oject have been fully resolved.
+As noted above, all concerns resulting from the ATR of th e project have been fully resolved.

 SIGNATURE

-Name Date